 Extreme Programming is an application of the Agile software development framework.
 Its goal is to make better software and improve the quality of life for the team members.

 Extreme programming (XP) is an adaptive programming style designed to listen to feedback from both the customer and engineers to deliver a good, and possible, product on time.
-It is adaptive in the agile methodology in that it is responsive to:
+It is adaptive within the Agile methodology, particularly as XP in Agile is responsive to:

 XP is not meant to be used in all software development projects.
 A particular distinction is that XP is a development framework for fixed-time projects.
 This is very different from something like Continuous Integration and Development (CI/CD).